Rangers back in World Series, 12 years after twice being 1 strike from title

 “This team has played with so much heart and determination as any club I’ve had,” said Bochy, the first manager since LCS play began in 1969 to take three different teams to the World Series.
 “It’s just amazing how they kept getting up.”

-When Texas hosts the Arizona Diamondbacks for Game 1 of the Fall Classic on Friday night, it will come exactly 12 years to the day after Game 6 at St. Louis in the Rangers’ second consecutive World Series with manager Ron Washington.
+When Texas hosts Game 1 of the Fall Classic on Friday night, it will come exactly 12 years to the date after Game 6 at St. Louis in the Rangers’ second consecutive World Series with manager Ron Washington.
 They lost in five games to San Francisco in 2010, the first of three titles in a five-season span for that Bochy-managed club.

 And these Rangers won’t even be the first team to play in a World Series at Globe Life Field, their retractable-roof stadium that opened in 2020.
-The Los Angeles Dodgers, with Seager as their shortstop, won the neutral-site series there at the end of that season, which was impacted by the COVID-19 pandemic.
+The Los Angeles Dodgers, with Seager as their shortstop, won the neutral-site series there at the end of the season impacted by the COVID-19 pandemic.

 In 2011, St. Louis was down to its final strike in the bottom of the ninth of Game 6 before David Freese lined a 1-2 pitch over right fielder Nelson Cruz for a tying two-run triple, and again in the 10th when Lance Berkman had an RBI single.
 Freese led off the 11th with a game-ending homer, and the Cards won Game 7 the following night.